jhammarstedt/katacoda-scenarios/ghactionDemo/step2.md

  if [ -f requirements.txt ];
  then pip install -r requirements.txt; fi
 `
 These commands install the dependencies we need for our action using pip.
-The dependencies are defined in he requirements.txt file which we will create later.
+The dependencies are defined in the requirements.txt file which we will create later.

-The full documentation is available [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)
+The documentation for the setup python action is available [here](https://github.com/actions/setup-python)